randolphcyg/gowireshark/README.md

 - [x] Optimize code to resolve memory leaks
 - [x] Stop real-time packet capture parsing
 - [x] Optimize memory leakage and improve the performance of real-time packet capture and parsing interfaces
-- [ ] :punch: Supports packet capture for multiple devices and stops packet capture based on device name
+- [ ] :punch: Supports packet capture for multiple devices and stops packet capture based on device name (TODO Bugs to be fixed)

 ## 5. Contact